-Nintendo Switch tips and tricks: How to get the most from your new console
+Nintendo Switch tips and tricks: How to get the most from your console

 Invite friends for online play

+Some are free to play online and do not require membership - such as Fortnite - but most aren't.

+You will also need to add trusted friends to play against them directly online.

-Online play on the Nintendo Switch is currently free in games that support it.
-You can only add trusted friends though, which you have previously played with on other Nintendo consoles or through a "Friend code" - a 16-digit unique code that a friend can give you.
+This is done by adding those you have previously played with on other Nintendo consoles or through a "Friend code" - a 16-digit unique code that a friend can give you.
 Likewise, you can give a friend your code in return.

+It can be found on your profile page on your console - annoyingly, you can't find this online on your phone or computer.
 To add a Friend code, you must go to the "Add Friend" option in the profile settings and tap "Search with Friend Code".

 Buy a microSD card

-There is a microSD card slot underneath the rear kickstand on the console and we thoroughly advise you to buy a card or you will soon run out of storage space.
+There is a microSD card slot underneath the rear kickstand on the console and we thoroughly advise you to buy a card to pop into it, or you will soon run out of storage space.

 Games on Nintendo Switch, even if you have bought cartridge versions, can take up several gigabytes.
-The Elder Scrolls: Skyrim, for example, takes up more than 14GB and considering that the Switch only has 32GB of internal storage, with little over 25GB of that useable, that one game will fill up more than half the drive.
+The Elder Scrolls: Skyrim, for example, takes up more than 14GB and considering that the Switch only has 32GB of internal storage (64GB on the Switch OLED), with little over 25GB of that useable, that one game will fill up more than half the drive.

 The digital version of L.A.
 Noire requires 29GB on its own, so you will need a microSD card just to download and play it.

-Thankfully, the Switch can accept many types of microSD card and they needn't break the bank.
+Thankfully, the Switch can accept many types of microSD cards, and they needn't break the bank.

 It supports microSD, microSDHC and microSDXC standards up to UHS-I classification.
-The faster the card the better the performance, but we use the SanDisk Ultra 128GB UHS-I card - available for around £32 - and it does the trick beautifully.
+The faster the card the better the performance, but we use the above Samsung Evo 128GB card and it does the trick beautifully without costing too much.
 Other storage sizes are available too.

 Conserve battery life

 The beauty of the Nintendo Switch is that, as well as play it on a big screen at home, you can also play with it on your travels.
-You will find the battery life a little constrictive in that case, however, with the average lifespan of a single charge being between two and three hours of play.
+You will find the battery life a little constrictive in that case, however, with the average lifespan of a single charge being between three and four hours of play.

-There are ways to eek out the battery a bit more though, by adjusting the brightness of the screen on the settings page.
+There are ways to eke out the battery a bit more though, by adjusting the brightness of the screen on the settings page.
 The console has an automatic brightness setting which is on by default, but you can choose to turn it off and slide the brightness down to conserve battery life.

 You can also choose to disable controller vibration in the system settings - under "Controllers and Sensors" - which will also help conserve battery life.

 If you plan a lengthy train or plane ride, you are best to make sure you also have a portable battery pack to hand, in order to charge your console on the move.
-Thankfully, you can get one on the cheap these days and, considering the Switch has a 4,310mAh battery inside, many of them will charge your console two times or more before needing charged again themselves.
+Thankfully, you can get one on the cheap these days and, considering the Switch has a 4,310mAh battery inside, many of them will charge your console two times or more before needing to be charged again themselves.

-The Anker PowerCore 20100, for example, will charge your Switch more than four times and costs just £28.99.
-There are cheaper options too.

-There are also plenty of USB-C chargers that will be quicker in topping up your Switch, but they can be very pricey at present.

 Buy physical copies of bigger games

-There's nothing like buying a game, downloading it and being able to play anytime you like without having to dig out the cartridge but there are a few benefits to buying the physical copies rather than using the Nintendo eShop.
+There's nothing like buying a game, downloading it, and being able to play anytime you like without having to dig out the cartridge but there are a few benefits to buying the physical copies rather than using the Nintendo eShop.

 The first is price.
-Games on the Nintendo eShop can often be much more expensive.
-For example, the digital download version of L.A.
-Noire is £44.99 on the UK eShop, it's £32.99 on Amazon.
-This is true with many other games too.
+Games on the Nintendo eShop can often be much more expensive than on Amazon, for example.

 Second, depending on your broadband speed at home, games can take a while to download and install.
-Even some physical copies, such as the aforementioned L.A.
-Noire, require part of the game to download anyway - plus updates and day one patches - but a couple of gig will take less time that 20GB or more.
+Even some physical copies require part of the game to download anyway - plus updates and day one patches - but a couple of gigs will take less time than 20GB or more.

 Lastly, as we explain above, digital downloads can require a lot of storage space and if you don't have a beefy microSD card you will fill the capacity quickly.